A Mexican corn tomato salsa with avocado, garlic and lime juice, a perfect side dish during the summer months.

 - Drain and rinse the corn.

 - Finely chop the onion, cut the tomatoes into fine cubes.
-Give to a bowl together with the corn.
+Place in a bowl together with the corn.

 - Chop the avocado into similar sized cubes, mix well with the lime juice and add to the bowl.